 - Any reports that include the day you changed the account time zone might show a flat spot or spike in the data.
 This anomaly is caused by the time shift and does not affect your payments.
 You won’t have this anomaly when viewing reports in the billing time zone (PST).

 - Your existing saved and scheduled reports are automatically migrated to the new time zone.
-Going forward, your saved or scheduled reports will show the time zone that’s being used when it’s saved.
+Going forward, your saved or scheduled reports will show the time zone that’s being used when they're saved.

 - Reports on your Home page are shown in your account time zone.
 Your payments are calculated and shown in the billing time zone (PST).